Jaguarlinux/Jaguar-Linux-packages/Manual.md

 So far, we have listed four types of `depends` variables: `hostmakedepends`, `makedepends`, `checkdepends` and `depends`.
-These different kinds of variables are necessary because `dulge-src` supports cross compilation and to aJaguar installing unnecessary packages in the build environment.
+These different kinds of variables are necessary because `dulge-src` supports cross compilation and to ajaguar installing unnecessary packages in the build environment.

 During a build process, there are programs that must be _run_ on the host, such